Jurci04/Odds_finding/README.md

 # Football Odds Scrapping and Analysis

 This projects scrapes data from a betting site and analyzes them.
-It checks various football leagues, like the Premier League, La Liga, Bundesliga... and returns the users input odds as well as the average and the best odds of the given timeframe.
+It checks all the available games on tipsport.cz and returns the users input odds as well as the average and the best odds of the given timeframe.
+The odds are paired to games based on the ID of the game scrapped

 ### Prerequisites